 To work with files remotely through the interactive window, you must first copy them manually by right-clicking those files (or the project) in Solution Explorer and selecting **Source Selected **.
-For individual files, they'll be copied to the working directory on the server; when copying a project, RTVS will create a folder for the project.
+For individual files, they're copied to the working directory on the server; when copying a project, RTVS creates a folder for the project.

-When RTVS is bound to a remote workspace and you press F5, select Debug > Start Debugging or otherwise start running your code, RTVS will by default copy the project's file to the remote workspace automatically (see below for how to control this).
+When RTVS is bound to a remote workspace and you press F5, select Debug > Start Debugging, or otherwise start running your code, RTVS by default copies the project's file to the remote workspace automatically (see below for how to control this behavior).

-Any files that already exist on the server will be overwritten.
+Any files that already exist on the server are overwritten.

 Because RTVS cannot reliably intercept all R function calls, calling functions such as

-runApp() (for Shiny applications) from within the interactive window will not copy files froto the remote workspace.
+runApp() (for Shiny applications) within the interactive window does not copy files to the remote workspace.

-Whether RTVS copies files when a project is run, and exactly which files are copies, is controlled through the project properties.
+Project properties control whether RTVS copies files when a project is run, and exactly which files are copied.
 To open this page, select the Project > (name) Properties... menu command, or right-click the project in Solution Explorer and select Properties....

-Here, Transfer files on run determines whether RTVS copies project files automatically.
+Here, the Transfer files on run property determines whether RTVS copies project files automatically.
 The Files to transfer value then filters exactly which files are transferred.
 The default is to copy only

 .cpp files.
-This is done to avoid inadvertently copying large data files to the server with every run.
+This behavior avoids inadvertently copying large data files to the server with every run.

 Copying files from a remote workspace